LSG7/UnrealEngine-AI-Bridge-Door-to-isekai/privacy_plugin.md

   - Identifiers (session ID, machine ID)
   - Internet activity (connection logs, tool usage)
   - Professional information (project data)
-- **"Do Not Sell My Personal Information":** While we do not sell data, you may make a request at privacy@door-to-isekai.world
+- **"Do Not Sell My Personal Information":** While we do not sell data, you may make a request at isekaitravel.pathfinder@gmail.com

 ### For Canadian Residents (PIPEDA)